 “We have a lot of WebLogic customers who are trying to modernize their applications, and they’re like, ‘Oh, I can modernize in an easy way?’
 So it’s kind of a win-win,” he said.

-If you want to introduce Kubernetes to your organization — or simply get familiar with it for your own sake — here are some tips to start on the right track.
+If you want to introduce Kubernetes to your developers and organization — or simply get familiar with it for your own sake — here are some tips to start on the right track.

 The checklist for your Kubernetes transition: